 With this automation, SoftBank Robotics hopes to help the cleaning industry create new and more exciting jobs, provide workers with more opportunities for advancement, and start capturing the cleaning performance data more reliably and repeatedly than checklists and human observation.

-Request a Free Clean to Learn More
+Request INFORMATION to Learn More

 As automation gains traction in the cleaning industry, cleaning professionals will be empowered to make more strategic decisions about how to continuously improve process efficiency, and gain the ability to clean more consistently over time.